↵What is a pathway plan?

 If you feel that the assessment has not been properly followed, you can submit a complaint to the Local Authority.
 Your personal advisor or social worker should inform you how to do this.
 It is advisable that you have an advocate to help you - your personal advisor or social worker can help you with finding one.

-Coram Voice has produced a resource to guide children in care and leaving care in making a complaint.
+Coram Voice has produced a guide for children in care and leaving care in making a complaint.